Jirotics/Angular-Validators/README.md

 but that doesn't work in IE(perhaps other browers too).
 The directive has some options to allow '.' and '-', but in it's base form only allows number inputs.

+name-validator is an async validator made for angular reactive form.